 - capital purpose income, which comprises all tied grants, donations and bequests received for the purpose of acquiring non-current assets, such as capital works, plant and equipment or intangible assets.
 It also includes donations of plant and equipment (refer Note 1(e)).
-Consequently the recognition of revenue as capital purpose income is based on the intention of the provider of the revenue at the time the revenue is provided. - specific income/expense, comprises the following items, where material: - Non-current asset revaluation increments/decrements - Funding/Purchase of capital items for Agencies - impairment of financial and non-financial assets, includes all impairment losses (and reversal of previous impairment losses), which have been recognised in accordance with Note 1(g). - depreciation and amortisation, as described in Note 1(f). - expenditure using capital purpose income, comprises expenditure which either falls below the asset capitalisation threshold or does not meet asset recognition criteria and therefore does not result in the recognition of an asset in the balance sheet, where funding for that expenditure is from capital purpose income.
+Consequently the recognition of revenue as capital purpose income is based on the intention of the provider of the revenue at the time the revenue is provided. - specific income/expense, comprises the following items, where material: - Non-current asset revaluation increments/decrements - Funding/Purchase of capital items for Agencies - impairment of financial and non-financial assets, includes all impairment losses (and reversal of previous impairment losses), which have been recognised in accordance with Note 1(g). - depreciation and amortisation, as described in Note 1(f). - assets provided or received free of charge (refer to Notes 1 (e)); and - expenditure using capital purpose income, comprises expenditure which either falls below the asset capitalisation threshold or does not meet asset recognition criteria and therefore does not result in the recognition of an asset in the balance sheet, where funding for that expenditure is from capital purpose income.